-Meet New IPL Starlet Chetan Sakariya, Whose Father Used To Drive A Tempo To Make Ends Meet
+Meet Cricket Starlet Chetan Sakariya, Whose Father Used To Drive A Tempo To Make Ends Meet

 Despite the Punjab Kings’ last-ball victory over Rajasthan Royals in the Indian Premier League 2021 (IPL), both sides witnessed some impressive individual performances.
 Newly-appointed captain and centurion Sanju Samson was the obvious batting star for the Royals, but debutant Chetan Sakariya (3/31) was their star player with the ball.